 Annual Progress in Texas Slot Machine Casino Gambling

 In the last year, the financially struggling Jacks or Better Casino gambling boat sailing out of Galveston to international waters closed.

-2018 Archive: Texas Slot Machine Casino Gambling 2018 – Texas slot machine casino gambling consists of 2 tribal casinos and a gambling boat sailing out of Galveston.
+2018 Archive: Texas Slot Machine Casino Gambling in 2018 – Texas slot machine casino gambling consists of 2 tribal casinos and a gambling boat sailing out of Galveston.
 The largest casino is at the Mexican border near San Antonio, with the second closer to Houston.
 Both casinos only offer electronic games of bingo, not traditional slots.
 Six racetracks have no gaming machines.

 Other State-By-State Articles from Professor Slots

-- Previous: Tennessee Slot Machine Casino Gambling 2019 – Tennessee slot machine casino gambling does not exist.
+- Previous: Tennessee Slot Machine Casino Gambling in 2019 – Tennessee slot machine casino gambling does not exist.
 There are no casinos nor any type of slot machines.
 There are no tribal casinos.
 Charitable fundraising events exist with approval from the General Assembly.
 Tennessee recently expanded its gaming options by legalizing fantasy sports betting.
 There is a state lottery.

-- Next: U.S. Virgin Islands Slot Machine Casino Gambling 2019 – U.S. Virgin Islands slot machine casino gambling consists of 7 casinos on the islands of St. Croix, St. John, and St. Thomas.
+- Next: U.S. Virgin Islands Slot Machine Casino Gambling in 2019 – U.S. Virgin Islands slot machine casino gambling consists of 7 casinos on the islands of St. Croix, St. John, and St. Thomas.
 Most casinos closed for renovation or rebuilding after the damage caused by two Category-5 hurricanes, Irma and Maria, in September 2017.
 Before making travel plans, check the status of any casinos.